sgmusicchat/sgmusicchat.github.io/pitch.md

 # Direction

 - Ethos: Accessible but non-pandering ecosystem for arts-inclined people living in Singapore to keep track of interesting events, especilaly for the time-scarce or arts-curious neophytes to begin their journey.
-	- One that doesn't silo local and international acts as separate and respecting audiences need to be attending the most fulfilling arts events to their needs
+	- One that doesn't silo local and international acts as separate that creates a mental categorical distinction as one being 'inferior'.
+Respecting audiences desire to be attending the most fulfilling arts events to their needs, not out of pure duty.